Lemoncode/functional-javascript/04_libraries/00_ramda/12_create_array_unfold/readme.md

 ## Exercise

-Create and array that calculates the bits for a given entry on KBs.
+Create an array that calculates the bits for a given entry on KBs.

 ```js
 const R = require('ramda');